-1 I

 and the healthcare facility's security

 policy around service room access.

-Communication Skills (300-500 Training Demonstrates Proficient Completion
+Communication Skills (300-500 hours) Training Demonstrates Fundamentals Proficient in Task Completion Date/Initials

-hours) Fundamentals in Task Date/Initials

 Understands the basic principles of oral

 and written communication and can

-utilize them effectively.

-Understands and effectively uses proper •
+Understands and effectively uses proper

-grammar, punctuation, and case in
+grammar nunctuation and case in

 written communication.

 Respects cultural diversity and

 communication.

 Displays appropriate and professional

 verbal and non-verbal communications

 in all encounters.

 Demonstrates proper, effective, and

 professional communication with all

-individuals encountered.
+Individuals encountered.

-Understands the importance of email

 communication, how to use the

 organization's email software, how to

 set up an "Out of Office" message during

 planned absence and create an e-mail

 signature.

 Prepares appropriate work order

 documentation and written technical

-reports using the (CMMS).
+reports using the CMMS.

 Team communications are effective and

 obvious with regular interaction as well

-as hand offs and follow ups before and
+as nand offs and follow ups before and

-after planned absence.

 Uses a working medical vocabulary that

 allows effective communication with

 clinical staff.

 Listening skills are evident with a repeat

 back to the customer to ensure clear

 communication.

 Presents technical information to a

-variety of clinical and non-clinical audiences.
+variety of clinical and non-clinical

+audiences.

 Manages difficult conversations in a

 professional manner focusing on issue

-resolution.

-Understands the importance of "closing
+Inderstands the importance of "closing"

 the loop" when communicating with

 customers.
 After a customer reports an

-issue, resolution begins and ]
+issue, resolution begins and

-customer/department is updated

-regularly, then when the issue is

-resolved, apprentice follows up with the

-person or the department leader who

-initiated call.

-Professional Skills (100-300 hours) Training Demonstrates Fundamentals Proficient in Task Completion Date/Initials

-Reports to work when scheduled, ·

-arrives and leaves on time, notifies

-supervisor when a change of schedule

-occurs.

-Is appropriately dressed, hair and

-personal hygiene, aligned with dress

-code and facility expectations.

-Follows directions, procedures, and

-safety guidelines.

-Works side-by-side with a diverse staff

-in the healthcare environment.

-Respects the rights of others, is a team

-player, is cooperative, collaborative, and

-respectful to others.
-Is assertive,

-displays customer service attitude,

-seeks opportunities to learn and is

-mannerly.

-Is appropriate with culture, race,

-gender, age diversity: does not engage in ı

-mistreatment or harassment of any

-kind.

-Demonstrates a positive attitude in all

-encounters.
-Consistently exhibits a

-strong work ethic.

-Demonstrates time management skills,

-conserves materials and handles change

-constructively.

-Exhibits emotional calm, patience, and

-problem-solving skills.
-Supportive of all

-staff and acts as a resource to peers.

-Appropriately handles criticism,

-conflicts, and complaints.

-Understands ethics and how to address

-ethical issues in the workplace.

-Exhibits time management skills including organization, goal setting, and

-planning abilities.

-Responds appropriately and professionally to instructions and

-concerns of superiors, co-workers and

-other staff.

-other starr.
-1
+customer/department is updated regularly, then when the issue is resolved, apprentice follows up with the person or the department leader who initiated call. - Professional Skills (100-300 hours) Training Demonstrates Fundamentals Proficient in Task Completion Date/Initials Reports to work when scheduled, arrives and leaves on time, notifies supervisor when a change of schedule occurs.
+Is appropriately dressed, hair and personal hygiene, aligned with dress code and facility expectations.
+Follows directions, procedures, and safety guidelines.
+Works side-by-side with a diverse staff in the healthcare environment.
+Respects the rights of others, is a team player, is cooperative, collaborative, and respectful to others.
+Is assertive, displays customer service attitude, seeks opportunities to learn and is In annerry.
+Is appropriate with culture, race, gender, age diversity: does not engage in mistreatment or harassment of any kind.
+Demonstrates a positive attitude in all encounters.
+Consistently exhibits a strong work ethic.
+Demonstrates time management skills, conserves materials and handles change constructively.
+Exhibits emotional calm, patience, and problem-solving skills.
+Supportive of all staff and acts as a resource to peers.
+Appropriately handles criticism, conflicts, and complaints.
+Understands ethics and how to address ethical issues in the workplace.
+Exhibits time management skills including organization, goal setting, and planning abilities.
+Responds appropriately and professionally to instructions and concerns of superiors, co-workers and other staff.